 stop G – Sacred Heart Rectory

 James Sheehan the first priest of Sacred Heart Parish started the rectory.
+It is fashioned in the Second Empire Style.
 It was just completed the year he died – 1880.
-It is fashioned in the Second Empire Style.
+He died April 23 1880 in Holyoke but is the only pre-1900 founding pastor of a church that is not buried next to his church.
+He is buried in Worcester where he was born.

 Many pastors have lived in this rectory through the years.
 Listed below are their terms and burial locations.